charles-crawford/cicd-sentiment-light-github-to-aws/README.md

 After those files have been delivered to your bucket, go to CloudFormation console in your AWS account.
 Use the parent template, named `continuous-deployment-sentiment-light.yaml` in this repo to build the stacks.
 Check your Parameter values and proceed on to deploy the Stack.

+### Clean up
+Clean up is easy.
+Just delete the parent stack, and it will delete all resources except the ArtifactBucket S3 bucket.
+Make sure to remove the contents and delete that manually.
+If you'd like to delete your template bucket, do that manually as well.